lisa-lumos/Snowflake/04-databases-tables-views.md

 You can use Time Travel to clone objects at a specific time point in the past.

 Clones can be cloned.

+Cloning is fast, but not instantaneous, particularly for large tables.

 ## Data storage considerations
 Storage charged for data in the Active, Time Travel, and Fail-safe state.